coah80/phonkedit/README.md

 - Ensure Java 21 (or at least 17) is installed

 ### No sound from custom songs
+- In multiplayer, all clients need to enable a resource pack that contains the same custom sound keys (the mod generates `phonkedit-custom-songs` locally).
+Missing sounds will fall back to built-in tracks per-client.

+### Multiplayer notes
+- Dedicated servers are supported.
+The “pause server during effect” behavior only applies to singleplayer/integrated servers.

 - Enable the generated resource pack at `.minecraft/resourcepacks/phonkedit-custom-songs/`
 - Place `.ogg` files in `.minecraft/config/phonkedit/songs/` (simple lowercase filenames recommended)
 - Use the Resource Packs menu “Done” button to reload after changes